Get to know our trainers...

 Michael Teh - Agility handling

-I believe in humane dog training methods and that learning should be fun and that there are consequences for your actions - both good and bad.
-My ultimate goal is to create a dog who loves to work with me, has quick responses to cues, knows what expected(and whats not allowed) and is full of enthusiasm for training and learning.
+Dog training is my passion.
+My ultimate goal is to create a dog who loves to work with me, has quick responses to cues, knows what expected(and what's not allowed) and is full of enthusiasm for training and learning.

 To learn more about our training methods click here.